In the digital era, digital pianos are getting ever more popular. There are several apparent reasons that more people opt for digital pianos:

 - Digital piano features not available in traditional pianos

-Moreover, technological advancement has made digital pianos provide an authentic feel and sound of an acoustic piano.
+Moreover, technological advancement has made digital pianos provide the authentic feel and sound of an acoustic piano.
 It is mainly reflected in key actions and sound resonances that most pianists care about.

 Refer to Digital Piano vs Acoustic Piano for more details.